GRAILunholy/LE-Screencap-Buddy/README.md

 Not a good mod but it'll do the trick.
 Made for myself but if you find this, things you should keep in mind:

 - not packaged correctly, no releases atm. zip folder contents for each game separately and import manually. ignore warnings
-- F10 will also hide the recticules in the world, thus hiding interactable objects (hit it again they'll come back)
+- F8 will also hide the recticules in the world, thus hiding interactable objects (hit it again they'll come back) \[why are lens flares connected to reticules in game anyway lol]
 - iirc if you open the menu while the UI is hidden it'll get all fucked up so like... don't do that

-maybe someday i'll actually build this out into something that doesn't have these issues but for now, thats why it's not on nexus lmao
+- or maybe its fine because its a keybind rather than having to enter in the console? i need to do some testing
+- me @ me do some testing